Meet our executive leadership team who, under the direction of the chief executive, are responsible for the management of the organisation.

 Mark joined the Red Cross as director of fundraising in 2003, moving from The National Deaf Children's Society where he held the position of deputy chief executive.

-Mark has over 20 years’ experience of fundraising in the voluntary sector and during his eleven years at the British Red Cross, he has been responsible for launching over 60 emergency appeals, including appeals for the 2011 Japan Tsunami, the 2005 London Bombings, the 2013 Typhoon Haiyan appeal and most recently the Ebola Appeal.
+Mark has over 20 years’ experience of fundraising in the voluntary sector and during his eleven years at the British Red Cross, he has been responsible for launching over 60 emergency appeals, including appeals for the 2011 Japan tsunami, the 2005 London bombings, Typhoon Haiyan in 2013 and Hurricane Matthew in 2016.

-Mark has management responsibility of £150m of income, around 950 staff, and the 10,000 volunteers who give their time to fundraising and retail.
+Mark has management responsibility of £150 million of income, around 950 staff, and the 10,000 volunteers who give their time to fundraising and retail.
 He is one of the few UK fundraisers who has been responsible for raising over a billion pounds during his career.

 Mark is widely known in the voluntary sector, often utilising his experience through his involvement in a variety of charities and public bodies.
 In 2008, Mark became a trustee of the Institute of Fundraising (IoF) and was its chair between 2011 and 2014.
 He is now a trustee on the board of his local hospice, St Joseph’s.
 For the last three years he has been voted by his peers as the most influential person in fundraising.